tarwn/lessthandot-hugo/blogs/content/posts/2011-12-16-lessthandot-bloggers-weekly.md

 **Milestones on LessThanDot**

 Denis Gobo and Christiaan Baes went over 400 blog posts a while ago.
 400!
 That is remarkable and a great accomplishment.
-I feel like I’ve been writing forever myself and I’m nowhere near that level.
+I feel like I've been writing forever myself and I'm nowhere near that level.

 Jes Borland is over the 50 posts hump.
-It’s all uphill from here!
+It's all uphill from here!

 As always, thank you to the LessThanDot bloggers for your contributions.
-The site has evolved into a highly respected resource on the web and it’s great to see it building.
+The site has evolved into a highly respected resource on the web and it's great to see it building.

  [1]: /index.php/All/?disp=authdir&author=420
  [2]: /index.php/All/?p=1545 "SQL Advent 2011 Day 15: Joins"